vinitkumar/vinitkumar.me/content/blog/2015-04-16-Being-Tracked-On-Android/index.md

 ---
 layout: post
-title: "GPS Tracking on Android"
+title: "Some Notes On GPS Tracking on Android"
 description: "Finding how you are tracked on Android"
 category: articles
 tags: android gps python